 Vanessa L. Williams was crowned Miss America in 1983.
 10 months after winning the crown several nude photos of her (which had been taken before she became Miss America) were sold to Penthouse magazine, who then published them.
 The resulting scandal was huge and Williams herself became the target of death threats and hate mail.
 Eventually she was convinced to resign as Miss America and title instead went to the runner-up.

 This was averted in the long run, however.
 As a singer and actress, she has had the most successful post-pageant career of any Miss America in the pageant's entire history, and is generally the only one most people can name offhand.

 Averted on RuPaul's Drag Race.
-More than one contestant has done porn in the past, and RuPaul has never commented when these revelations are made, implying that she doesn't care and that it doesn't affect her decisions.
+More than one contestant has done porn in the past, and RuPaul has never commented when these revelations are made, implying that he doesn't care and that it doesn't affect his decisions.
 Granted, GLBT media tends to be much more forgiving in this area than the mainstream.